PradyumnaFuke/Alexandria/README.md

-This is Project Alexandria, a treasure trove of amazing internet resources that I discovered during my voyage on the internet, which is one of the greatest inventions and discoveries of mankind.
-The project is still in its early phase, so this is not its final form.
+This is Project Alexandria, a treasure trove of amazing internet resources that we discovered during my voyage on the internet, which is one of the greatest inventions and discoveries of mankind.
+This project is still in its early phase, so this is not its final form.